kohuala/ML-group-35/README.md

 # Automatic License Plate Recognition and Registration System

-* NOTE: we will complete this page and upload the ppt tonight, please visit later.
-Thanks.

 Machine Learning Project by Group35:
 * Huihua Guan
 * Yi (Roy) Luo